wyd520520/MobileNet-SSD-windows/README.md

 If load sucess , you can see the image window like this [result](https://drive.google.com/file/d/15dmQVO0i0wOD28wXQOrLhjg7-UvS7K9O/view?usp=sharing)

 ### Optional detector

-Edit detect.cmd varible "detector" to switch type (VGG or MobileNet)
+Set detect.cmd varible "detector" to switch VGG or MobileNet

 ### Trainning Caffe (CPU Only)